 - This event has passed.

-Rafael Nadal of Spain has won a record 13 Men’s Singles titles, with Chris Evert of the United States winning a record 7 Women’s Singles titles.
-The 2021 French Open champions were:
+Rafael Nadal of Spain has won a record 14 Men’s Singles titles, with Chris Evert of the United States winning a record 7 Women’s Singles titles.

 The Stade Roland-Garros is located in Bois de Boulogne in Paris’ 16th arrondissement, in the west of the city.

 Airport – Charles de Gaulle is the second largest airport in Europe and has flights to many international destinations.
 Located 30km north of the city, the airport has easy access to central Paris via the RER B train network (€10.30), with a travel time of about 35 minutes.

 Orly Airport is the smaller airport but is still the second busiest in France.
 The airport largely serves domestic destinations and budget airlines.
 The free Orlyval metro service connects the airport with RER B train network at Antony station.